steveandreassend/linux_auditd/README.md

 file during the daemon startup (default configuration).
 Alternatively, the auditd daemon can use the auditctl utility to read audit rules from the /etc/audit/audit.rules configuration file during daemon startup, and load them into the kernel.
 The expected behavior is configured via the appropriate ExecStartPost directive setting in the /usr/lib/systemd/system/auditd.service configuration file.

-To instruct the auditd daemon to use the augenrules program to read audit rules (default configuration), use the following setting:
+To instruct the auditd daemon to use the augenrules program to read audit rules (default configuration), use the following setting in the /usr/lib/systemd/system/auditd.service configuration file:
 ```
 ExecStartPost=-/sbin/augenrules --load
 ```

-in the /usr/lib/systemd/system/auditd.service configuration file.

-In order to instruct the auditd daemon to use the auditctl utility to read audit rules, use the following setting:
+To instruct the auditd daemon to use the auditctl utility to read audit rules, use the following setting in the /usr/lib/systemd/system/auditd.service configuration file:
 ```
 ExecStartPost=-/sbin/auditctl -R /etc/audit/audit.rules
 ```
-in the /usr/lib/systemd/system/auditd.service configuration file.

 The augenrules script reads rules located in the /etc/audit/rules.d/ directory and compiles them into an audit.rules file.
 This script processes all files that end with .rules in a specific order based on their natural sort order.